Marcel-TO/OWASP_Insecure_Design/backend/README.md

 # Backend

-The backend for this project has been done with MySQL and ASP.NET CORE 7.0.
+The backend for this project has been done with `MySQL` and `ASP.NET CORE 7.0`.

 ## Database

-s

-## Setup

 ### MySQL Server